The Engineering Behind Muncie Start

 “The primary point of the Muncie Start is to reduce the startup torque of the PTO by proportionately engaging the clutches,” explained Design Engineer III – Controls Kevin Wijesekera.

-In order to create a solution to reduce the startup torque and alleviate wear, the engineering team at Muncie Power Products had to take an approach combining both electrical and mechanical engineering.
-Muncie Start was developed through this approach as an external solution, inserted between the power take-off switch and the solenoid, to tame the startup torque.
+In order to create a solution to reduce the startup torque and alleviate wear, the engineering team at Muncie Power had to take an approach combining both electrical and mechanical engineering.
+Muncie Start was developed through this approach as an external solution, inserted between the PTO switch and the solenoid, to tame the startup torque.
 Using electrical engineering, Muncie Start reduces the startup torque via waveform.

 While Muncie Start uses electrical engineering to reduce the startup torque, it also relies on mechanical engineering to respond to the electrical waveform and reduce the startup torque mechanically.

 Utilizing this combined approach, Muncie Power’s engineering team was able to develop a solution that has not only reduced startup torque but surpassed the reduced torque levels of its competitor.
-As Perry explained, the use of Muncie Start results in up to an 85 percent reduction in torque and controls the time in a longer, non-destructive fashion to accelerate the load from stationary to full speed compared to the competitor’s solution, which accelerates that same high-inertia load from stationary to full speed in about 0.3 seconds (plus it amplifies the torque) according to lab testing results.
+As Brian explained, the use of Muncie Start results in up to an 85 percent reduction in torque and controls the time in a longer, non-destructive fashion to accelerate the load from stationary to full speed compared to the competitor’s solution, which accelerates that same high-inertia load from stationary to full speed in about 0.3 seconds (plus it amplifies the torque) according to lab testing results.

 RELATED ARTICLES: